Uncertainties in QE and RES events at LBNF due to hadronic production in FSI: Results and discussion

 One can extrapolate the oscillation probability by taking the ratio of events at FD to the events at ND \cite{mosel}.
-The result is shown in figure 5, both as a function of true and reconstructed neutrino energy for QE processes (left) and RES processes (right) for Ar target.
-For quantifying the nuclear effects in the Ar (A = 40) target, which is going to be used in the DUNE detector, we use a small target like H which will be used in SAND detector that has least nuclear effects since it has only one nucleon.
-Figure 6 shows the survival probability for H target for RES channel as a function of reconstruction and true neutrino energy.
-The ratio of the probability distribution of Ar/H is shown in figure 7 that gives us an idea about how much nuclear effects are available in the Ar target with respect to the Hydrogen.
-In the figure we can see that there is a deviation from the unity which means large systematic uncertainty in the generators.
-NuWro shows large uncertainty in nuclear effects than the GENIE generator.
+The result is shown in Figure \ref{fig5}, both as a function of true and reconstructed neutrino energy for QE processes (left) and RES processes (right) for Ar target.
+For quantifying the nuclear effects in the Ar (A=40) target, which is going to be used in the DUNE detector, we use a small target like H which will be used in the SAND detector that has the least nuclear effects since it has only one nucleon.
+Figure \ref{fig6} shows the survival probability for H target for the RES channel as a function of reconstruction and true neutrino energy.
+The ratio of the probability distribution of Ar/H is shown in Figure \ref{fig7} which gives us an idea about nuclear effects are available in the Ar target concerning the Hydrogen for RES events.
+In the Figure, we can see that there is a deviation from the unity which means large systematic uncertainty in the generators.